simonehagey/orbdot/docs/source/models.rst

 where :math:`\omega_0` is the value of :math:`\omega_p` at time :math:`t_0`.

-In the equations above, :math:`P_a` represents the anomalistic orbital period, i.e., the elapsed time between subsequent pericenter passages, which characterizes the osculating orbit. :math:`P_s` is the sidereal period, representing the observed orbital period of the system, and is related to the anomalistic period by:
+In the equations above, :math:`P_a` represents the anomalistic orbital period, i.e. the elapsed time between subsequent pericenter passages, which characterizes the osculating orbit. :math:`P_s` is the sidereal period, representing the observed orbital period of the system, and is related to the anomalistic period by:

 .. math::
     P_s = P_a\left(1-\frac{d\omega/{dE}}{2\pi}\right)